bcgov/EPIC.search/search-vector-api/README.md

 * **Strongly-Typed Configuration**: Type-safe configuration with sensible defaults
 * **Optional Model Preloading**: Configure model loading at build-time, startup, or on-demand
 * **Inference Control**: Optional control over which inference pipelines (PROJECT, DOCUMENTTYPE) are executed per request
+* **Ranking Configuration**: Configurable relevance score thresholds and result limits with per-request overrides

 ## Architecture Overview

-The search system uses a modern multi-stage approach with intelligent project and document type detection:
+The search system uses a modern hybrid multi-stage approach with intelligent project and document type detection:

 0. **Stage 0: Inference Pipeline** - Automatically detects project and document type references in natural language queries, applies filtering when highly confident, and removes detected entities from search terms to focus on actual topics
-1. **Stage 1: Document-Level Filtering** - Quickly identifies relevant documents using pre-computed metadata (keywords, tags, headings)
+1. **Stage 1: Document-Level Keyword Filtering** - Quickly identifies relevant documents using pre-computed metadata (keywords, tags, headings) with PostgreSQL full-text search
-2. **Stage 2: Chunk-Level Search** - Performs semantic search within chunks of the identified documents
+2. **Stage 2: Chunk-Level Semantic Search** - Performs semantic search within chunks of the identified documents
-3. **Fallback Logic** - Falls back to broader search if no documents are found
+3. **Fallback Logic** - Falls back to broader semantic search across all chunks, then keyword search on chunks as final fallback
 4. **Re-ranking** - Uses cross-encoder models to improve result relevance
 5. **Quality Assessment** - Detects low-confidence results and provides user feedback
 6. **Project Filtering** - Applies project-based constraints throughout the pipeline

-This approach is much more efficient than searching all chunks and provides better relevance by first identifying the most promising documents.
+This hybrid approach is much more efficient than searching all chunks and provides better relevance by first identifying the most promising documents through keyword filtering, then applying expensive semantic search only to relevant content.

 ## Getting Started